sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_cloud_account.md

 ## Argument Reference

-### Common alert arguments

-These arguments are common to all alerts in Sysdig Monitor.

 * `cloud_provider` - (Required) Cloud platform that will be monitored.
 Only `GCP` is currently supported.
 * `integration_type` - (Required) Type of cloud integration.
 Only `API` is currently supported.
 * `account_id` - (Required) The GCP project id for the project that will be monitored.